MAAbdelaziz22/DEPI_Project/BMS_Project_Documentation.md

 ## 1. Project Overview
 The BMS project is designed to monitor and control building environments (temperature, humidity, lighting, etc.) using an end-to-end data pipeline.
-It collects real-time sensor data, processes it using Apache Spark, stores and streams with Druid DB, and visualizes insights in Apache Superset dashboards.
+It collects real-time sensor data, processes it using Apache Spark, stores and streams with Pinot DB, and visualizes insights in Apache Superset dashboards.

 ---